Helping millions of people navigate the world of technology.

 How to Turn On or Off TalkBack on Android

-Step 1: Open the Settings app and go to Additional settings.
+Step 1: Open the Settings menu.

 Step 2: Once it’s active, use voice commands as follows: